 In addition, we couldn’t fail to mention these delightful shows, which don’t fit squarely into the ‘home design’ niche.

-Happy binge-watching!
-In conclusion, remember that if you start to feel inspired, we are here to help.
-Take our style quiz or get a custom room design from Furnishr’s interior designers with all your fave prints and textures.
+Once you’re done binge-watching, get a custom room design from our interior designers with all your fave prints and textures.

 The movie It’s a Wonderful Life is a holiday classic, re-watched by millions of people every year.
 Set in the 1930s and 1940s, it wasn’t actually a box office success during the time of its release.
 But now, it’s seen as a quintessential holiday film with lessons about the meaning of life and the role of community in lifting one another up.